IBM/context-driven-personalization-websphere/README.md

 INSERT INTO CMDREG (STOREENT_ID, INTERFACENAME, CLASSNAME, TARGET) VALUES (0, 'com.ibm.commerce.catalog.commands.SearchDisplayCmd', 'com.ext.commerce.catalog.commands.ExtSearchDisplayCmdImpl', 'Local');

+## 7. Login to WCS

-## 7. Login into WCS as one of the existing users, who had placed prior orders across multiple categories.
+Login into WCS as one of the existing users, who had placed prior orders across multiple categories.
 This data would have been analyzed by PCI and the user would have a strong affinity established.

+## 8. Category Search

-## 8. Search for a category and notice that the search results are tuned in accordance with the brand/size affinity established by PCI.
+Search for a category and notice that the search results are tuned in accordance with the brand/size affinity established by PCI.

 # Troubleshooting